Jiff21/qa/README.md

 * [Zap](/pen) (Penetration / Security Tests)
 [\*](#caveats)

+## Introduction

 The BALLZ Stack is a full stack for QA automation mainly written using the python behave framework.

-All the readme in this project assume it was cloned into another project with with the folder name 'qa'.
-If you want to give it a try run the following commands.
+All the readmes in this project assume it was cloned into the root of another project and the folder name was kept as 'qa'.
+If you want to try it on it's own before cloning into a project do this
 ```
 mkdir ballzstack && cd ballzstack
 git clone git@github.com:Jiff21/qa.git qa
 qa/setup.sh
 ```
 WIP - Just started  this so it's very WIP.
 But everything except Appitools is set up to run now.

-## Full Setup
+## Install
 ##### Dependancies
 Install python 3 using [dmg](https://www.python.org/downloads/).
 Written at Python 3.6.1.
 Install virtualenv if not already installed.
 ```
 pip3 install virtualenv
 ```

-## Install
+##### Install steps
 ```
-cd qa
-make setup
+cd qa && make setup * cd ..
 make qa_install
-cd ..
 ```

-Edit the file environment_variables.py in the root of this project to match your development setup.
+Edit the file environment_variables.py in the root of this project to match your development setup if necessary.

 ##### Accounts File
 Add an accounts.py file to the root directory for storing credentials.